urbanairship/pykafkap/README.rst

 -----

 * Producer only
-* Simple single Connection API
+* Works as well for single connections as many connections in a threaded environment
 * Connection Pooling
 * Defensive network coding (short timeouts, tcp keepalives, connection recycling)